Welcome to the K4KPT Amateur Radio Page

 Amateur radio is just my latest adventure in a lifetime of radio, starting with that crystal set as a 10 year old.
 Interests / hobbies: Amateur radio, astronomy, astrophysics, broadcasting, buying and selling on Craigslist, car shows, cinematography, computers, cycling, home theater, live music venues, movie collecting and critique, music, music production, FOSS operating systems and software, photography, scientific discussion, travel, vintage aircraft (DC-3, B-17) and volunteer work.

-Now have a dedicated radio room with a view to the left of the hills on the other side of the Holston River Valley and the back yard on the right.
+Now have a dedicated radio room with a view to the left of the hills on the other side of the Reedy Creek Valley and the back yard on the right with a view over the Holston River Valley.
 When the air has extreme clarity, I can see over to the mountains in the Cherokee National Forest.

 Resumed regular operations on the air in beautiful Kingsport, TN. - new station pictures.
 Dropped the 5 area call and picked up a 4 area call that reflects the city I have come to embrace as home.